 This technologically advanced mill takes flour quality and food safety to a new high level in the industry, and has been described as “the world’s most advanced mill”.

 This acquisition expanded the feed block business in the US with a plant in Silver Springs, Nevada.

 Plant commissioned in June expanding the manufacture of the university research proven bypass protein product AminoMax®.
 The plant is adjacent to the feed manufacturing facility at Lancaster.

 (three retail outlets)

-(specialist protective clothing supplier to the forestry and agricultural markets)
+Acquisition of Safe at Work Ltd, a specialist protective clothing supplier to the forestry and agricultural markets.